juliogomez/netdevops/README.md

 In this new mode of operation, network configuration changes are proposed in code _branches_, like software code developers do.
 These branches are _safe_ places where network developers will be able to work _safely_ on their proposed configurations, without affecting the _master_ branch, where master configurations reside.
 Once these configurations are ready, developers will request their branch to be _merged_ with the master configurations, and will go through an approval process to verify there are no issues when incorporating these changes.

 Continuing with the emulation of DevOps automation capabilities, this will lead into using CICD (Continuous Integration and Delivery) Build Servers to automatically deploy and test the proposed configurations in testing, staging and production environments.
-Configurations that sucessfully pass the complete tests set, will be deployed into the production environment.
+Configurations that successfully pass the complete tests set, will be deployed into the production environment.
 In case of failure during that final deployment, the system itself will automatically rollback the proposed changes, leaving the production network in the previous state just before the change.

 <p align="center">
 <img src="imgs/5cicd.png">